SuleimanFarah/sunpy/Ankit-Agrawal-:-Implementation-of-Image-Processing-routines-for-Map-and-MapCube.md

 Reading papers mentioned in the reference to select the best possible algorithm for a particular task.
 Fixing bugs tagged with 0.3 milestone and adding tests to get comfortable with the code-base as much as possible.

 ##### Week 1 and 2 (17th June - 30th June):
 Sorting Maps in a Mapcube by time, frequency and other units.
 This would be implemented using standard sorting algorithms like Quicksort.
+Routines for Resampling Maps on z-axis.

 ##### Week 3, 4 and 5 (1st July - 21st July):
 Implementing Image Registration methods to align the images in a MapCube with a high degree of accuracy.
 The basic steps in Image Registration are finding the features/keypoints in both the images, correspond/match the detected features in both the images, find the transformation between two images and then align the second image in first's co-ordinate frame.